yosoyubik/canvas/README.md

 ## Installation

-In order to run your application on your ship, you will need Urbit v.0.8.0 or higher.
-On your Urbit ship, if you haven't already, mount your pier to Unix with `|mount %`.
+In order to run your canvas app on your ship, before `|install` is implemented natively on urbit, you will need to mount your pier to Unix with `|mount %`.

 Then you need to add the path to you urbit's pier in .urbitrc.
 The file is not provided by this repo so you need to create it manually: